cs01/gdbgui/readme.md

 1. the dashboard template is busted
 1. / keymaps to focus load binary input
 1. ; keymaps to focus gdb command input
+1. pretty scrollbars
+1. stylize white input backgrounds
+1. asm doesn't switch from at&t to intel until you click twice

 # fixed
 1. filesystem style with icons to match mime-types